bichanna/flan-book/src/ints_floats.md

 # Integers And Floats
-Feo's main number types are Integers and Floats.
+Impala's main number types are Integers and Floats.

 ## Integers
 Integers are "whole" numbers.
 Hexadecimal integers start with `0x`.